 See Advance Decision to Refuse Treatment.

-Specific tools to help you record decisions related to housing, sexual relationships, finance – can be found at www.umccoventry.co.uk
+Specific guidance to help you record decisions related to finance and housing can be found at www.umccoventry.co.uk/professionals

 See Mental Capacity Assessment Process for more information.